UBC-MDS/PPDS_book/_build/html/_sources/modules/module1/module1_20.md

 [4 rows x 16 columns]
 ```

-Notes:

-The reason for this is that when we use slicing with indices, it will
-take all the indices including the lower bound but *EXCLUDING* the upper
-bound.

-If we want to include `Apple Cinnamon Cheerios` we would have to go 1
-index position further.

 If we think about this a bit it actually make some sense.
 Think about
 the calculation `6 - 2 = 4` .
 We get 4 items remaining which is the
 amount of cereals we want in our in new dataframe.

----

 ```out
                         name mfr  type  calories  protein  fat  sodium  ...  sugars  potass  vitamins  shelf  weight  cups     rating